AliSoftware/Reusable/README.md

 }
 ```

-Overriding `init?(coder:)` allows your `MyCustomWidget` custom view to load its content from the associated XIB `MyCustomWidget.xib` and add it as subviews of itself.
+`self.loadNibContent()` is a method provided by the `NibOwnerLoadable` mixin.
+It basically loads the content from the associated `MyCustomWidget.xib`, then add all the root views in that XIB as subviews of your `MyCustomWidget`, with appropriate layout constraints to make them the same size as your `MyCustomWidget` container view.

+Overriding `init?(coder:)` and calling `self.loadNibContent()` thus allows you to have that content automatically loaded by the system when that `MyCustomWidget` in included in another XIB or in a Storyboard (as `init?(coder:)` is the `init` that is called by iOS to create those instances in a XIB or Storyboard)

-_💡 Note: it is also possible to override `init(frame:)`, in order to be able to create an instance of that view programatically and call `loadNibContent()` to fill with views if needed._
+_💡 Note: it is also possible to override `init(frame:)` similarly, in order to be able to also create an instance of that view manually via code if needed._

 ## 3b.
 Instantiating a `NibLoadable` view